OpenMDAO/Aviary/aviary/docs/theory_guide/mass.md

 1. Wing Fuel Capacity

-    There are 2 different relationships that can be used, and Aviary will switch between them based on the value of the Aircraft.Fuel.WING_CAPACITY_TERM_EXPONENTIAL parameter.

-    If Aircraft.Fuel.WING_CAPACITY_TERM_EXPONENTIAL > 0:

-    Aviary allows the user to specify their own relationship for fuel capacity as a polynomial function of the difference in wing area to some reference area.
-This is for compatability to legacy FLOPS, but in reality an aviary user will probably write their own OpenMDAO component for calculating wing fuel capacity rather than fitting their own coefficients to an equation of the form:

-    Wing Fuel Capacity = Wing_Reference_Capacity * (coeff_a * Area Delta^1.5 + coeff_b * Area_Delta)

-    Where coeff_a and coeff_b are user specified (Aircraft.Fuel.WING_CAPACITY_TERM_EXPONENTIAL, Aircraft.Fuel.WING_CAPACITY_TERM_LINEAR)

-    Where Area_Delta = Aircraft.Wing.AREA - Aircraft.Fuel.WING_REFERENCE_AREA (user specified)

-    Else (default):

      Aviary assumes that the wing volume can be approximated as a rectangular based pyramid, and that the available volume for fuel is a user specified fraction of this theoretcial volume (Aircraft.Fuel.WING_FUEL_FRACTION).
 The derivation of Aviary's theoretical volume calculation is included below:

     ![wing_fuel_capacity_derivation](./images/wing_fuel_capacity_derivation.png)